lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 How to launch
 -------------
-To launch ARK go to the menu :menuselect:`Accessories --> ARK` or run
+To launch ARK go to the menu :menuselection:`Accessories --> ARK` or run

 .. code::